 Around the same time, I started trying to eat fewer carbs.
 I love bread to the end of the world, so there was no way I could stop eating it, but I ate less.

 I wouldn’t eat both slices of bread on a sandwich or I’d get my burgers wrapped in lettuce rather than a bun (because I prefer french fries to a bun).
+I also started using rice cakes in place of bread for smaller meals and snacks (see my rice cake toppings ideas for inspiration).
 It was little things here and there.

 The other big change I made early on was cutting back on alcohol.
 Out with a friend one night, she told me she was drinking red wine because my pint glass of beer had over 150 calories in it.